Marcello Bergamo

-Marcello Bergamo (Ponte di Piave, Veneto, December 16, 1946) was an Italian cyclist, who rode as a professional from 1969 until 1978.
+Marcello Bergamo (born 16 December 1946 in Ponte di Piave, Veneto) is a retired Italian cyclist, who rode as a professional from 1969 until 1978.

 Presently he runs the sports clothing company Bergamo Maglifico Sportivo.

 Career

 His best results are victories in Milano–Torino in 1973 and two stages in the Tour de Romandie in 1971 and 1973.
 He also achieved podium finishes in the Italian semi-classics Giro dell'Emilia, Giro del Piemonte, and Giro del Lazio.
 The most successful years of his career he rode for the cycling team Filotex.